 We also briefly explore the properties of this new solution.
 In the weak-field limit, the contributions to the metric from the chiral scalar-tensor theory are highly suppressed, decaying as $r^{-8}$.
 This indicates that the effects of the theory become significant only in the strong-field regime, such as near black hole horizons.
 Additionally, we examine the ergosphere and horizon structure of the solution and find that, up to $O(\zeta^3 \chi^2)$, their locations remain unchanged compared to those in the dynamical Chern-Simons gravity.
 This suggests that the dominant effects of the chiral scalar-tensor theory on the horizon and ergosphere of the black hole can only be possible in the order higher than $O(\zeta^3 \chi^2)$, warranting further investigation.

 There are several possible avenues for extending this study.
-Firstly, to analytical solving the field equations, we adopt small coupling approximation and the slow rotation approximation.
-It is interesting to explore the fast rotating black hole solution without these approxiamtion shcemes, which requires numerical solution of the field equations of the chrial scalar-tensor theory.
+Firstly, to analytically solve the field equations, we adopt the small coupling approximation and the slow rotation approximation.
+It is interesting to explore the fast rotating black hole solution without these approximation schemes, which requires numerical solution of the field equations of the chiral scalar-tensor theory.
 Secondly, the predictions of parity-violating gravity theories, including the chiral scalar-tensor theory, in the strong-field regime, can be used to test or constrain this new solution.
-One could study how the electromagnetic radiation from accretion disks around a central black hole, including the black hole shadows, quasi-periodic oscillations, geodetic precessions and strong lensing, are modified if the the central supermassive black hole is described by the new solution found in this paper.
+One could study how the electromagnetic radiation from accretion disks around a central black hole, including the black hole shadows, quasi-periodic oscillations, geodetic precessions and strong lensing, are modified if the central supermassive black hole is described by the new solution found in this paper.
 Similarly, gravitational wave observations from extreme mass ratio inspirals (EMRIs) detected by future space-based detectors like LISA (Laser Interferometer Space Antenna) will offer unparalleled precision in probing the near-horizon geometry of rotating black holes.
 Since EMRIs involve a compact object spiraling into a supermassive black hole, the emitted gravitational waves carry detailed information about the spacetime geometry, including possible parity-violating effects.

-In conclusion, while our study provides an initial exploration of parity-violating effects of the chiral scalar-tensor theory in the rotating black holes, future observational data from black hole imaging, gravitational wave astronomy,etc., will be crucial in testing and constraining chiral scalar-tensor gravity and other parity-violating extensions of GR.
+In conclusion, while our study provides an initial exploration of parity-violating effects of the chiral scalar-tensor theory in the rotating black holes, future observational data from black hole imaging, gravitational wave astronomy, etc., will be crucial in testing and constraining chiral scalar-tensor gravity and other parity-violating extensions of GR.
 These efforts will help bridge the gap between theoretical predictions and astrophysical observations, paving the way for a deeper understanding of parity symmetry of gravity in the strong-field regime.